New Hampshire PBS

-New Hampshire PBS (NHPBS), known as New Hampshire Public Television (NHPTV) prior to October 1, 2017, is a Public Broadcasting Service (PBS) member network serving the U.S. state of New Hampshire.
+New Hampshire PBS (NHPBS), known as New Hampshire Public Television (NHPTV) prior to October 1, 2017, is a PBS member network serving the U.S. state of New Hampshire.
 It is operated by New Hampshire Public Broadcasting (NHPB), a community-based organization which holds the licenses to all of the PBS member stations licensed in the state.
 Its studios are located just outside the University of New Hampshire campus in Durham.

 History

 On July 6, 1959, UNH signed on WENH-TV (VHF channel 11) as the first educational television station in New Hampshire and one of the first educational stations in New England outside Boston.
 In the late 1960s, several UHF satellite stations and translators signed-on in northern and western New Hampshire (see below).
 The operation was named the New Hampshire Network (NHN), adopting the New Hampshire Public Television name in 1976.
 In later years, NHPTV occasionally used its flagship station's channel number as its branding.

 Initially broadcasting in black-and-white, NHPTV converted its Durham studio to color in 1972, with an increase in the number of locally produced programs taking effect at that time.
-Among local shows launched in the early 1970s were The State We're In, a nightly newscast focusing on state issues; A Time for Music, live performances by New England-based musicians; live coverage of most University of New Hampshire men's hockey home games; and Your Time, where representatives of non-profit groups were given a half-hour of airtime to showcase their organizations.
+Among local shows launched in the early 1970s were The State We're In, a nightly newscast focusing on state issues; A Time for Music, live performances by New England–based musicians; live coverage of most University of New Hampshire men's hockey home games; and Your Time, where representatives of non-profit groups were given a half-hour of airtime to showcase their organizations.

 A Time for Music and Your Time (the latter later eventually renamed Public Access 11) stayed on the air for several years.
 The State We're In, later renamed Channel 11 News, went off the air in July 1981 as a result of steep budget cuts, which also forced NHPTV to shut down its satellite transmitters in Hanover and Berlin.

 After Channel 11 News was canceled, New Hampshire Journal, a lower-budget weekly news review was launched; that same year, a feature magazine series titled New Hampshire Crossroads premiered; its original host was Tom Bergeron.
 The latter series was allowed to go ahead despite the 1981 budget cuts because it had received funding from outside sources.
 Since the hockey telecasts were also funded by outside underwriters, they too were allowed to continue.
 UNH men's hockey remained on NHPTV until 2008.

 The winter of 1984 saw the premiere of NHPTV's long-running academic quiz show Granite State Challenge.
-Originally hosted by Bergeron, it is now hosted by Jim Jeanotte, who also did many years of play-by-play for NHPTV's UNH hockey coverage.
+Originally hosted by Bergeron, it was hosted by Jim Jeanotte, who also did many years of play-by-play for NHPTV's UNH hockey coverage, from 1985 to 2018.
+It is now hosted by Bow High School social studies teacher Jon Cannon, who was a member of the Jeopardy! "clue crew" from 2005 to 2009.

 On October 1, 2017, NHPTV rebranded as New Hampshire PBS (NHPBS).